alexey-rulev/plus_vibe/readme.md

 This is a work in progress.

+Currently the working code is in ts.ipynb (test branch)

 # Phonon Projection Streamlit App

 Loads three `band.yaml` files (unit-cell with eigenvectors, supercell equilibrium, supercell TS),